dt-orders/overview/docker-compose/README.md

 2 .
 Clone this repo

+# Monolith topology

-# Start the application
+## Start the application

-1. You can adjust the `docker-compose.yaml` for alternate ports and images names to meet your needs.
-But, you can just run `docker-compose up` to start all the services.
+Run `docker-compose -f docker-compose-monolith.yaml up -d` to start all the services.
 It takes about 45 seconds to start, but then the application can be accessed

-    ```
-    docker-compose up -d
-    ```

-2. For running the backend monolith setup, run this command

-    ```
-    docker-compose -f docker-compose-monolith.yaml up -d
-    ```
+## Check that frontend and service containers are running

+Verify pods with `docker-compose ps`

+Open the front-end in a browser for the app `http://localhost` or the public IP of the host it was run on

+## Stop the application

+Run this command to stop `docker-compose -f docker-compose-monolith.yaml down`

+# Microservices topology

+## Start the application

+Run `docker-compose up -d` to start all the services.
+It takes about 45 seconds to start, but then the application can be accessed

-# Check that frontend and service containers are running
+## Check that frontend and service containers are running

-1. Verify pods
+Verify pods with `docker-compose ps`

-    ```
-    docker-compose ps
-    ```

-2. Open the front-end in a browser for the app `http://localhost` or the public IP of the host it was run on
+Open the front-end in a browser for the app `http://localhost` or the public IP of the host it was run on

-# Stop the application
+## Stop the application

-1. Run this command to stop
+Run this command to stop `docker-compose down`

-    ```
-    docker-compose down
-    ```

-2. If ran the backend monolith setup, run this command

-    ```
-    docker-compose -f docker-compose-monolith.yaml down
-    ```

-# Change image versions
+## Change image versions

 Edit the `docker-compose.yaml` and run `docker-compose up` again.